The Limits of APIs

 Review your website development; reconsider your application development – just don’t expect an API to have all the answers.
-A solid plan put forth by an devoted manager is your only way out of the digital rabbit hole.
+A solid plan put forth by a devoted manager is your only way out of the digital rabbit hole.

 An API Can’t Fix a Bad Platform

-An API isn’t a patch, a plug, or a dam; it won’t hold back an overflow issues that trickle down from a bad platform.
+An API isn’t a patch, a plug, or a dam; it won’t hold back overflow issues that trickle down from a bad platform.
 Whatever the malfunction—and there could be many—you should know that an API isn’t some mobile-ready Band-Aid.

 Perhaps your app is built on an outdated system; likewise, maybe it’s too new.
 Whatever the difficulty, know that your problem platform will rear its ugly head soon enough – likely mid-integration.